Skip to main content

 Dead Bird Testing

 The Solano County Mosquito Abatement District works with the California Department of Public Health and The University of California Davis to collect and test dead birds within Solano County for arboviruses.
 The dead birds are reported by calling 1 (877) 968-2473 or reporting them online at http://westnile.ca.gov/report_wnv.php.
 Dead bird testing is an important component in our arbovirus surveillance program at the SCMAD, and it relies completely on reporting from the public.
-As you can see in Figure 1, in years where the reporting of dead birds was high there was also a higher instance of early WNV detection.
-As a result any areas in which birds tested positive for arboviruses are quickly inspected and mosquito breeding sources are treated in order to protect Solano County residents.
+As a result, any areas in which birds tested positive for arboviruses are quickly inspected.
+Mosquito breeding sources are treated in order to protect Solano County residents.
 If you suspect a bird could have died from or been infected by West Nile virus in your area please don't hesitate - report it immediately.

 Sentinel Chicken Flocks